Drama and Theatre

 It can be used to communicate a message, to teach, to make a statement, to make your voice heard.

 - To develop and nurture confidence, co-operation, creativity and independent thinking.

 - To develop and nurture appreciation and enthusiasm for performance art as well as developing pupils’ skills in all aspects of performance, production, analysis and evaluation.

 - To develop and nurture understanding and interest in the historical, cultural and social context in which drama is created and performed.

-- Students may choose to continue their study of drama in the Third Year with two lessons per week.
+Pupils may choose to continue their study of drama in the Third Year with two lessons per week.

-Plus Co-Curricular Drama Productions, House Drama Competitions, Performance evenings, Shakespeare Schools' Festival, Leatherhead Drama Festival, LAMDA Examinations, Technical Theatre Team, Film Club.
+In addition pupils engage in Co-Curricular Drama Productions, House Drama Competitions, Performance evenings, Shakespeare Schools’ Festival, Leatherhead Drama Festival, LAMDA Examinations, Technical Theatre Team, Film Club.

-Lisa McMullin BA (Hons) - Head of Drama and Theatre Studies
+Mrs Louise Fahey BA (Hons) – Head of Drama and Theatre Studies

 A graduate of the University of Bristol with a PG Diploma in Journalism from the University of Cardiff and a PGCE from Roehampton, Alex has previously taught English and Drama at Hinchley Wood School, Esher, The British International School in Cairo and St John’s School, Leatherhead.